berenicechisholm9/notes/README.md

 Second, make a plan for your day or week, breaking down larger projects into smaller, manageable tasks.
 Using a task management tool, such as Trello or Asana, can help keep you organized and on track.
 Set reminders and deadline for each task, so you don't forget anything important.
  -- 212个词

+# 2023-12-31
+- Today's programming wisdom is to embrace the principle of simplicity.
+Always strive to write clean, readable, and concise code.
+Remember that code is read more often than it is written, so prioritize clarity and maintainability over cleverness or optimization.
+Refactor early and often, and avoid premature optimization.
+Also, understand that debugging is an integral part of programming.
+When faced with a bug, approach it with patience and perseverance, and remember that every bug you encounter is an opportunity to improve your understanding of the system.
+Lastly, keep learning and stay updated with the latest technologies and best practices, but also recognize that sometimes the most effective solution is not the newest or most complex one, but rather a well-established and proven method.